Diabetes Update 2026

 • Accounting for a patient’s unique biological, psychological, social, financial, educational, and cultural factors

-• Diagnosis and management of different types of diabetes
+• Diagnose and manage different types of diabetes

-• Utilization of recent technology advances in diabetes care
+• Implement recent technology advances in diabetes care

-• Assessing and treating cardiovascular and renal complications
+• Assess and treat cardiovascular and renal complications

-• Guiding patients on physical activity and medical nutrition
+• Guide patients on physical activity and medical nutrition

-• Incorporating artificial intelligence in diabetes clinical practice
+• Incorporate artificial intelligence into diabetes clinical practice

 • The newest data on the identification of different types of diabetes